Contents

 See the sorts of maths questions your child might be asked in the following examples from the FSCE familiarisation guide.

-The third paper in the FSCE 11 plus exam is a creative writing task.
+The third subject assessed in the FSCE 11 plus exam is creative writing.
 This enables schools to assess children from a more holistic angle.

 Your child will see a prompt, which they will use as the title for a piece of original writing.
 Time will be built into the test for your child to plan their answer before they are told to start writing.